Jerry Jeff Walker, Texas troubadour who wrote ‘Mr. Bojangles,’ dies at 78

 Mr. Walker called himself a “Gypsy Songman” — the title of both an early song and his 1999 autobiography.
 One of his first albums, “Driftin’ Way of Life,” was something of a musical self-portrait, as he wandered from Greenwich Village, where he was part of the same folk music crowd as Dylan and Joan Baez, to New Orleans to Key West, Fla.
 He rode a motorcycle across Canada, then was on his way to California when he stopped in Austin in 1971 — and stayed for good.

-He helped launch the “Texas outlaw” music scene of Austin, which came to include Willie Nelson, Waylon Jennings and Townes Van Zandt.
+The Austin outlaw music scene he helped launch came to include Willie Nelson, Waylon Jennings and Townes Van Zandt.
 Mr. Walker formed a group called the Lost Gonzo Band, evoking the untamed spirit of “gonzo” journalist Hunter S. Thompson.

 In 1973, he and his band released the album “Viva Terlingua,” which has influenced generations of country and roots musicians, from Lyle Lovett and Steve Earle to Lucinda Williams and Robert Earl Keen.
 Recorded in the virtual ghost town of Luckenbach, Tex., “Viva Terlingua” practically defined the new Texas sound, combining elements of country, rock and folk music with a touch of sagebrush poetry.